French TVLLE fusil-de-chasse kit,

 This well finished fine fusil is stocked in black walnut with bright finished iron furniture.
 This 20 gauge smoothbore was assembled by contemporary maker J.E.
 Brown

 Notice the extended finials, with rounded ends, typical on these French triggerguards.
-The fusil shown has the standard triggerguard filed to a decorative shape, and the engraved with a bow and arrows.
 Originals were hand made, in small contracts, over many years, and the decoration varies.

-This rear view shows the convex sideplate with extended tail, our #TG-TULLE-1-B. We include the more common flat sideplate with our set of suggested parts.
+This rear view shows the traditional flat sideplate with round frieze in the center.
+We include the more common flat sideplate with our set of suggested parts.

 Track's best Tulle fusil-de-chasse kit